 Generate self-signed SSL/TLS certificates for local development and testing.
 Includes Subject Alternative Names support

 Need a self-signed certificate for local development or internal testing?
-Generate one here in seconds, set the domain, validity period, and key type, then download the cert and key pair.
+Generate one here in seconds: set the Common Name, Subject Alternative Names, validity period, and RSA key size, then download the certificate and private key as PEM.
+Everything is generated locally in your browser with node-forge.

 Initializing in your browser…